tonykyo3232/Golden-Eagle-Fitness/README.md

 ## How is it to be used?
 - Users can choose the workout programs we have provided within the app.
-- Users can also customize workout programs.
+- Users can also find out his/her BMI.
-- Users can set reminders for when their workout should begin throughout the day.
+- Users can see the recent workouts he/she has selected.

 ## Before running the App
 - Make sure you can see the returned Json data from [this page](https://gef-db.herokuapp.com/workout)